dwhiffing/fury/content/nato/de/air/body.md

 struggling after unification and some internal strife, the Germans retain over 500 front line combat aircraft.
-Some like the modernized F-4 ICE are nearing the end of their lifespan but with the troubled Eurofighter program not yet producing a replacement, the Tornado is carrying a heavy load in the Luftwaffe.
+Some like the modernized F-4 ICE are nearing the end of their lifespan but with the troubled Eurofighter program not yet producing a replacement, more modern aircraft such as the Tornado are carrying a heavy load in the Luftwaffe.
 Organizationally air units were grouped in wings, geschwader or Marineflieger with two squadrons (staffel) each.

 Upon reunification of Germany in 1990 a significant reorganization took place.
 Most of the aircraft of the former German Democratic Republic